brodieG/unitizer/DEVNOTES.md

 ## Internal

 * There is heavy usage of `parent.env<-`, what do we do about the note in R docs stating this might be removed in the future?
+EDIT: most likely we should not be affected as devs seem mostly concerned about changing the search path at run time, which we do not do.
 * need to think through intialize methods so hopefully we can avoid instantiating with .items argument for unitizerlist inheritors since that's a bit weird
 * generally, need to add more methods so we're not messing with slots